Complaints about financial services providers

 - May give you compensation if you have suffered financial or other loss

-Any decision made by the Financial Services Ombudsman or the Pensions Ombudsman is binding on you and the financial services firm.
+Any decision made by the Financial Services and Pensions Ombudsman is binding on you and the financial services firm.
 Both you and the firm you complain about have the right to appeal an ombudsman’s decision to the High Court.
 But you can only appeal to the High Court – you cannot take your case to court once you have referred it to an ombudsman scheme.

-If you would prefer to take a case to court rather than refer it to an ombudsman scheme, you are free to do so, but only if you have not referred it to an ombudsman scheme already.
-Similarly, if you have already taken a case to court, you cannot refer your complaint to an ombudsman scheme later.
+If you would prefer to take a case to court rather than refer it to the Financial Services and Pensions Ombudsman, you are free to do so, but only if you have not referred it to the Financial Services and Pensions Ombudsman scheme already.
+Similarly, if you have already taken a case to court, you cannot refer your complaint to the Financial Services and Pensions Ombudsman later.